-Larry Goldberg is the Senior Director of Accessible Media at Oath and a founding member of Teach Access.
+Larry Goldberg is Head of Accessibility at Verizon Media and a founding member of Teach Access.
 Teach Access is a unique collaboration among members of higher education, the technology industry, and advocates for accessibility.
 It has a shared goal of making technology broadly accessible by infusing accessibility into higher education.

 Teaching Access: Fostering Inclusive Workplaces by Closing the Skills Gap